 AIP is additional income you receive for performing a duty like flying or working on submarines.
 Another example of AIP would be recruiting duty.
 AIP can earn you up to $3,000 a month.

 Hardship Duty Pay (HDP)

 HDP compensates you if the conditions of an assignment or its location create a physical hardship or are excessively difficult or unhealthy.
-The max HDP you can receive is $1,500 per month.
-Free fall parachute and diving duty fetch more.
+The max HDP you can receive is $150 per month.

 Hazardous Duty Incentive Pay (HDIP)

 HDIP is compensation for performing high-risk duty, like working with chemicals or working on a flight deck.

 Monthly hazardous duty incentives are typically $150.
 Free fall parachute duty fetches more.